microsoft/fast/specs/template.md

 ### Documentation

-*What additions or changes would need to be made to our user documentation and demos?
+*What additions or changes are needed for user documentation and demos?
 Are there any architectural/engineering docs we should create as well, perhaps due to some interesting technical challenge or design decisions related to this component?*

 ---